PostgREST/postgrest/docs/references/observability.rst

 SQL Query Logs
 --------------

-To log the :ref:`main SQL query <main_query>` executed for a request, set the :ref:`log-query` to ``main-query``.
+To log the SQL queries executed for a request, set the :ref:`log-query` to ``true``.
 It will be logged based on the current :ref:`log-level` setting.
-For example, with this configuration:

 .. code-block:: bash

   log-level = "warn"
-  log-query = "main-query"
+  log-query = "true"

 The SQL queries will only be logged on ``400`` HTTP errors and up.
 So, if the user requests a resource without sufficient privileges: